Robust Tan Scaler Transformation

 The options are described as follows:

-• Client: The object containing the dataset to be transformed using the Robust Tan Scaler.
+• Object: The object containing the dataset to be transformed using the Robust Tan Scaler.

-• Properties: One or more Float data properties to scale.
+• Data: One or more Float data properties to scale.

-• Minimum: Lower bound of the output range (min_val).
+• Minimum bound: Lower bound of the output range (min_val).

-• Maximum: Upper bound of the output range (max_val).
+• Maximum bound: Upper bound of the output range (max_val).

-• Property prefix: Prefix added to each property name in the output group.
+• Prefix: Prefix added to each property name in the output group.

-• Property group name: Name of the new HDF5 property group created to hold the scaled data.
+• Data group: Name of the new HDF5 property group created to hold the scaled data.

 Tutorial

-The following video presents a tutorial on how to use the Robust Tan Scaler application.
+The following animated image presents a tutorial on how to use the Robust Tan Scaler application.

 1. Launch Geoscience ANALYST and open your .geoh5 project.